Digital products can’t be held, tasted, or touched, but everyone consumes them—from music to videos, ebooks to online courses, and more.

 The benefits of creating digital products

 Digital products have many advantages that make them uniquely attractive to sell:

-- Flexible products: You can offer products for free to build your email list, monthly paid subscriptions for access to exclusive digital content, or licenses to use your digital products.
+- Flexible products.
+You can offer free products to build your email list, monthly paid subscriptions for access to exclusive digital content, or licenses to use your digital products.
 You have a lot of options as to how you incorporate digital products into your business.

 But digital products also come with specific challenges you’ll need to watch out for:

-- Susceptible to piracy/theft: You need to take precautions and reduce these risks by employing the right tools to protect your products.
+- You’re susceptible to piracy/theft.
+You need to take precautions and reduce these risks by employing the right tools to protect your products.